 Sedona sits snuggly between Flagstaff and Phoenix, a little pocket of ridiculous red, almost like the heart of the desert, beating brightly and happily.
 It’s famous for its red rocks (red from iron in the soil), hiking, and jeep tours (my favorite is the easily spotted Pink Jeep tours– it was one of the things I did when I first visited Sedona and it was a freaking delight).

-Sedona offers a lot- it’s a pretty popular place both for elopements and just in general and as such there’s loads of hotels (raged from the budge to the super fancy), restaurants (like one of the top rated mexican restaurants in the country), spas, and shops.
-It makes a great home base for a small wedding or elopement; you have access to gorgeous scenery while also having access to more creature comforts if that’s what strikes your fancy.
+Sedona offers a lot- it’s a pretty popular place both for elopements and just in general and as such there’s loads of hotels (ranged from the budge to the super fancy), restaurants (like one of the top rated mexican restaurants in the country – Elote Cafe), spas, and shops.
+It makes a great home base for a small wedding or elopement; you have access to gorgeous and rugged scenery while not having to sacrifice access to cool places to stay or great places to eat.

 This is *the* question to ask about eloping in Sedona.
 Time of day, time of year are key, and which day of the week are essential components for planning your Sedona elopement.
 Sedona is a touch more temperate than Phoenix, however still gets pretty hot in the summer (think temps hovering in the 90’s and even low 100’s).
-You could still pull off a sunrise or sunset shoot for sure, but it heats up fast and mid day can be pretty brutal.
+You could still pull off a sunrise shoot for sure, but it heats up fast and mid day can be brutal.
 It’s also exceptionally busy in Sedona during the summer months due to summer break and loads of folks coming up from Phoenix for a break from the triple digit heat.

-No matter the time of year I *always* recommend having your elopement or wedding on a weekday.
+Regardless of the time of year I *always* recommend having your Sedona elopement or wedding on a weekday.
 Sedona has seen tremendous growth in popularity over last several years so weekends there, even during shoulder season, are very congested.
 On a weekday you have the best chance of having a more private and intimate experience, especially if you are drawn to a more popular Sedona ceremony location (which are busy even on weekdays in shoulder and off season).

 You can hike Bear Mountain (a 5 mile round trip hike rated as difficult) or you can use Bear Mountain as a beautiful backdrop.
 You can also hike to the top of Doe Mountain (one of my favorite hikes in Sedona) for some great views but a less intense hike.
 I like this spot because it’s not as heavily trafficked as other, more well known spots, but its every bit a pretty.